 My child doesn’t keep still, how will you make this work?

 Natalie Oliveri Music Therapy will work collaboratively and creatively with you to engage your child.
 Your assistance will be required, similarly to the way we work in some face-to-face sessions.
 Telehealth sessions rely on the support provided by the parent or caregiver, who may need to engage more to assist the facilitation of the therapy.

 We don’t have any instruments – does that matter?

 No, not at all.
 This is a time to be innovative and creative and we can find many different ways to improvise.

 Can I take video recordings?

-Due to confidentiality and copyright laws clients are not permitted to record online music therapy sessions.
+Due to confidentiality and copyright laws clients may not permitted to record online music therapy sessions.